project-owner/Peppy.doc/Software-Tools.md

-Here are all main Software Tools which were used for Peppy player development:
+Here are the main Software Tools which were used for Peppy player development:

 1. **[Eclipse](https://www.eclipse.org/)**.
 This is IDE for Java Developers.